ketgo/tstest/README.md

 ```bash
     $ cmake .. -DCPPCHECK=ON -DCODE_COVERAGE=ON -DUSE_SANITIZER=Thread
 ```
-CMake will now create targets for coverage with the naming convention `ccov-persist_test`.
+CMake will now create targets for coverage with the naming convention `ccov-tstest_test`.
 Moreover, the cppCheck tool will print code quality notifications when the source code file is getting compiled.
 The sanitizers are compiler provided tools that perform checks during a program runtime and return any detected issue.
 Different compiler flags are set depending on the value set for `USE_SANITIZER`.
 The possible values are:

 - `Address`
 - `Memory`